riccardo-dagna/roguelike-tutorial-tcod/README.md

 (If it's "for the enemy", it's a mechanic only usable by the enemies, if it's "on the enemy", it's a mechanic only usable by the player, otherwise it's for both)

 Mechanics added in the game, already tested:
-- Movement and basic attacks
+- Movement and basic attacks (meelee and ranged)
 - Random map generation and floor difficulty
 - Item spawning in the map (depending on the floor the player is)
 - Inventory capability (and dropping capability)